Rishikant181/Saavn-DL/README.md

 A command-line tool for downloading music from JioSaavn

+# Prerequisites

+This tool depends on FFmpeg for media conversion.
+As such, FFmpeg needs to be installed.
+To intall FFmpeg on Windows, follow the guide [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)

 # Usage

 1. Download the latest compiled binaries from the [Releases](https://github.com/Rishikant181/Saavn-DL/releases) section.